Porcelain Crowns can be sculpted to closely replicate the look of natural tooth enamel, while providing desirable strength and resilience.

 Porcelain dental crowns are an excellent choice when recreating the form and function of a damaged tooth, because a crown basically replaces the entire external portion of the tooth down to the gum level.
 Crowns are not limited to simply replacing the original tooth, but can be designed to create an even better aesthetic appearance.

 Inlays and onlays are indirect restorations that can be used to help an otherwise healthy tooth with a large filling.
 Inlays are placed within the grooves between the cusps (points) of a tooth, whereas onlays are placed within the grooves and over the cusp tips.
-We here at Fulton Dental can help determine which restoration is better for you.
+We here at South Florida Dental Center can help determine which restoration is better for you.
 Inlays and onlays can be used to replace old filings, and are more aesthetically pleasing because they can be made to match a tooth’s natural color.
 Aside from improving a tooth’s appearance, inlays and onlays can strengthen the structure of a tooth because of their durability and longevity.

 Porcelain dental crowns replace the exterior portion of a tooth to re–establish its original function and to create a natural appearance.
 Crowns are the treatment of choice in situations where tooth decay has destroyed most of the original tooth, when a traumatic event has caused damage, or in cases of severe enamel erosion.
 They are also an option for people who grind and clench their teeth so much that the original structure of their teeth has been compromised.